srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### The Connections

-The 2nd new concept being added to the network model is the introduction of *connections*.
+The 2nd new concept being added to the network model is the introduction of `Connections`.
-In my previous network *weights* were attached directly to a *node* because each node had exactly 1 weight.
+In my previous network `Weights` were attached directly to a `Node` because each node had exactly 1 weight.
-And the *target node* to which a certain node is connectd to could be easily derived from the weight's id.
+And the *target* `Node` to which a certain node is connectd to could be easily derived from the weight's id.
 For example, the 1st weight of each node in the hidden layer is applied to the 1st node in the input layer.
 Thus, these 2 nodes are linked or connected.
 The 2nd weight of each node in the hidden layer is applied to the 2nd node in the input layer.